lisabecker/lisabecker/README.md

     <li><a href="https://www.coursera.org/professional-certificates/google-it-automation#courses">Google IT Automation with Python Professional Certificate</a> on Coursera (3 of 6 courses finished)</li>
     <li><a href="https://www.coursera.org/specializations/computer-fundamentals#courses">Fundamentals of Computing Specialization</a> certificate on Coursera (4 of 7 courses finished)</li>
     <li>Build a personal homepage</li>
-    <li>Set up a humidity sensor for my orchid and track it with Grafana</li>
     <li>Finish all of <a href="https://adventofcode.com/">Advent of Code</a></li>
   </ul>
 <hr>